 The mission of the Plymouth State University EcoHouse is to demonstrate environmentally sustainable technology in a residential setting, to provide hands-on experiential learning opportunities to PSU students and the surrounding region, to collect and disseminate information about sustainability, and to help others live in more sustainable ways.

-- Provide a home to involve students in a “green renovation” and installation of renewable energy systems.
+- Provides a home to involve students in a “green renovation” and installation of renewable energy systems.

 - Create a living laboratory for students and faculty to conduct experiments with sustainable design, alternative energy sources, and other technologies and ways of living.